How to Write a CV That Gets Noticed in South Africa (With Free Template)

 Technology

 Showcase experience with South African fintech, telecommunications, or e-commerce platforms.
-Many local companies value understanding of the unique technology challenges in emerging markets.

 Common CV Mistakes to Avoid